grufwub/boncli/README.md

 # boncli

-A user friendly dotfile manager.
+A user friendly dotfile manager designed for Pengwin WSL (https://github.com/whitewaterfoundry/Pengwin) users, but usable on any 64-bit Linux / MacOS systems.
 Providing a wrapper script around existing tools written in go, bundled with a friendly curses-based file picker written in python.

 To install execute the following, though /usr/local/bin can be replaced with any directory in path should you wish: